Frequently asked questions — Wyoming High School Football History

 Is the research complete?
 Are team records full?

 No way!
 Please note that this is a work in progress!
 I will be adding/improving this site to best suit you and to make the site and the information you want easy to find and access.
 Records start in 1894 and continue through the end of last season.
+The missing games list includes all games that are missing information.

 Aren’t all your records a year off?